-The University of Connecticut, the state’s flagship institution serving over 30,000 students, is pleased to announce the search for the position of Director of Mental Health, UConn Student Health and Wellness.
+The University of Connecticut, the state’s flagship institution serving over 30,000 students, is currently recruiting for the position of Director of Mental Health, UConn Student Health and Wellness.
 This exceptional opportunity requires an experienced and skilled clinician to provide extensive strategic leadership and vision in the provision of services to support integrated and holistic student health and wellness across the main campus (Storrs) and at the regional campuses.
 Through innovation, collaboration, and excellent communication, the new Director will have the opportunity to be a transformational leader, identifying and implementing strategies to strengthen mental health services and programs to provide optimal utilization and systems to address student mental health.

-The Director will have the opportunity to embrace new and creative models and facilitate innovative use of resources to serve the University’s diverse student population and engage with the staff.
+The President, Vice President for Student Affairs, Dean of Students, and Executive Director, Student Health and Wellness Services each have a strong commitment to the mental health and wellbeing of the UConn community.
+Given this support, the Director will have the opportunity to embrace new and creative models and facilitate innovative use of resources to serve the University’s diverse student population and engage with the staff.
 Supporting the JED Campus Initiatives, educating across departments in student affairs, building engagement to support resiliency, and helping students navigate the steps in these processes are essential factors for success.
 The Director will manage opportunities to foster changes given the increased demand of services.
 As a campus mental health leader, the Director will be an advocate and visionary in thinking about effective systems and measures, embracing cultural competence values, and effectively listening to students and staff.

 The Director must demonstrate excellent clinical skills, a deep appreciation of diversity and inclusive practices, a significant and visible record of being an inspirational leader and effective supervisor, and the ability to create an atmosphere for a collaborative and forward-thinking team.